yitulikou/my-code-reminder/README.md

 # my-code-reminder

-use to record useful code grammar
+*This repository is used to record down useful code grammar and expamples I meet during my work.*
+*Contents are classified by:*

+1. SQL
+2. Python
+*...*